Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{A $(q, \tau)$--regular triangulation}

-We would like to mark a quadratic differential $q$ by a triangulation where the edges have bounded length.
+We would like to mark a quadratic differential $q$ by a triangulation where the edges have a bounded length.
 However, the notion of having a bounded length should depend on which thick subsurface we are in.
-That is, we would like the $q$--length of edges to not be longer than the thick subsurfaces they reside in.
-Of course, saddle connection may intersect more than one thick subsurface.
+That is, we would like the $q$--length of an edge to not be longer than the size of the thick subsurfaces it intersects.
+The complication comes from the fact that a saddle connection may intersect several thick subsurfaces of various sizes.

 Also, as mentioned before, large-cylinder curves will require a special treatment.
-Hence, we triangulate only the compliment of large-cylinders.
+Hence, we triangulate only the complement of large-cylinders.
 Recall that two saddle connections are said to be disjoint if they have disjoint interiors but they may share one or two end points. \begin{definition} Let $(X,q)$ be a quadratic differential.
 Given a cylinder curve $\alpha$, let $\upsilon_\alpha$ be an arc connecting the boundaries of $F_\alpha$ that is perpendicular to $\alpha$.
 By a \emph{$(q, \tau)$--regular triangulation} $T$ of $q$ we mean a collection of disjoint saddle connections satisfying the following conditions: \begin{enumerate} \item For $\alpha \in \Sqc$, denote the interior of a cylinder $F_\alpha$ by $F_\alpha^\circ$.
 Then, $T$ is disjoint from $F_\alpha^\circ$ and it triangulates their complement

 That is, the complement of $T$ is a union of triangles and large-cylinders $F_\alpha^\circ$, $\alpha \in \Sqc$.
 In particular, $T$ contains the boundaries of $F_\alpha$. \item If an edge $\omega$ of $T$ intersects a thick subsurface $Q$ of $q$ then $\ell_q(\omega)\lmul s_Q$. \item If $\alpha$ is a cylinder curve in $\Sqn$ then $\upsilon_\alpha$ intersects $T$ a uniformly bounded number of times.